 Even though I was a tech coordinator during my last couple of years of teaching, my experience attending EdTech conferences came in the years immediately after I left teaching for a role running Yahoo!'s kids and education businesses.
 I loved the ability to meet educators in person that conferences like CUE and NECC provided.
 Next to meeting with teachers at their schools, there was no better way to connect with early EdTech adopters who could benefit from our products.

 Back when I first started attending EdTech conferences, more than a decade ago and now with Booktrack, the changes I've noticed have been amazing.
-Not just with the advances in technology, but in the way all educators are embracing and pushing the adoption of EdTech.
+Not just with the advances how to buy viagra in technology, but in the way all educators are embracing and pushing the adoption of EdTech.
 Librarians and tech coordinators were still well represented, but it was great to see classroom teachers of all ages, principals, and even school board members at ISTE sharing how they were using technology in their schools, and seeking the latest ideas for using EdTech to improve student learning and outcomes.

 I knew teachers would love Booktrack once they experienced how we are working to improve student literacy by making reading and writing more fun, and ISTE was a great way to get the word out.
 Not sure if it was the fact that we improve reading comprehension by 17% and engagement 30%, or if everyone just loved that our platform is free, but it was amazing to see the positive feedback from nearly every educator we met.
 The feature requests and suggestiosn they shared are already guiding our next wave of product development, and are helping us to create an even more useful platform for teachers and students.